azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 Admin controls always refer to the controls associated with organization or project.

-> Project Collection Administrator access (PCA) and Project Administrator(PA) access is required to scan organization and project controls respectively.
+> Project Collection Administrator access(PCA) or Project Administrator(PA) access is required to scan organization and project controls respectively.
 Otherwise, the scan results depends on the access/permission level of the identity running the scanner.

 To scan the admin controls, it is always recommended to use `-IncludeAdminControls` switch.